claudioc/boxedo/README.md

 - **Hierarchical documentation organization** - pages are in a parent/child relationship to each others, with multiple roots.
 Single pages or even group of pages can be moved freely around
 - **Page history tracking** - using CouchDB's native support for revisions, it's always possible to see what changed over time in any document (but we don't offer "diff" representation at the moment)
-- **Basic but functional design** - limited resources for aesthetics at the moment but things should look ok, both on desktop and on mobile
+- **Basic but functional design** - limited resources for aesthetics at the moment but things should look ok, both on desktop and on mobile.
+The CSS framework [supports theming](https://daisyui.com/docs/themes/) out-of-the-box.
 - **Advanced WYSIWYG editor** - Joongle's content editor is based on a heavily customized [TipTap editor](https://tiptap.dev/) which I believe is at the state-of-the-art of this technology (based on ProseMirror)
 - **Multi-database backend** - at his core Joongle uses a document model database and the flavour I chose is CouchDB.
 Joongle uses [PouchDB](https://pouchdb.com/) though, which means that you don't necessarily need to install and run a docker image (or a separate server) to use Joongle!
 With PouchDB, you can run Joongle with a "local" database too - in which case, PouchDB will use LevelDB.
 There is also a convenient "memory" backend that it's used for test purposes
 - **Search capabilities** - a fulltext search capability is integrated in Joongle by using [Sqlite FTS5](https://www.sqlite.org/fts5.html)